em-cl/IoT-Project/README.md

     - Add the Web Api as a Asp.Net Core Web Api
     - Add a Blazor Server App Empty project and change output type to class library via: properties > application > general > Output type.
     - Set the available project references like the detailed column in the first matrix.
-    - install the nugetpackages in the second matrix in the correct projects
+    - install the NuGet packages in the second matrix in the correct projects
-    - Set the WebbApi as startup project.
+    - Set the WebApi as startup project.
-    - Move the correct Program.cs code in precentation to WebApi Program.cs **in the correct order and place.**
+    - Move the correct Program.cs code in presentation to WebApi Program.cs **in the correct order and place.**
-      - _Warning! the project www.root and images needs to be in WebApi, scoped css files wont work properly out of the box. find a solution if you can't live with it ;)_
+      - _Warning! the project www.root and images needs to be in WebApi, scoped CSS files wont work properly out of the box. find a solution if you can't live with it ;)_
-    - Build the dependecy injection containers and the program.cs please look at
+    - Build the dependency injection containers and the program.cs please look at
       - [WebAPI Program.cs](https://github.com/em-cl/IoT-Project/blob/main/WebAPI/Program.cs), [Application DP Injection](https://github.com/em-cl/IoT-Project/blob/main/Application/DependencyInjection.cs), [Presentation DP Injection](https://github.com/em-cl/IoT-Project/blob/main/Presentation/DependencyInjection.cs), [Presistence DP Injection](https://github.com/em-cl/IoT-Project/blob/main/Presistence/DependencyInjection.cs), [Infrastructure DP Injection](https://github.com/em-cl/IoT-Project/blob/main/Infrastructure/DependencyInjection.cs) if you are uncertain of what to do.
     - Set the Ip address and port in launchSettings.Json in the WebApi project use ipconfig to se IPv4 Address. . . . . . . . . . . : 192.xxx.x.xx dont't use 5G wifi it will not work with Pico WH
-    - if you dont have a  static ip adress you can run ncpa.cpl on Windows if you whant to and add one.
+    - if you don’t have a static ip-address you can run ncpa.cpl on Windows if you want to and add one.

->The ip and port needs to match the requests from the pico to the WebApi
+>The ip and port needs to match the requests from the Pico to the WebApi

-## Puting everything together
+## Putting everything together
 this diagram shows how to connect the sensors to the pico. optionally use the Male to Female cables for the `rotary encoder`.
 ![IoTProjBoard_bb](https://github.com/em-cl/IoT-Project/assets/76754841/b61a564a-2a5f-4c7b-881e-d5b7ed3a0e66)

->In order to see changes when you program the MicroPython code turn on autosave in vs code and develeoper mode in the PyMakr tab.
+>In order to see changes when you program the MicroPython code turn on autosave in vs code and developer mode in the PyMakr tab.

 ## Electricity.

 **PICO W**
 In order to supply the Pico W with power you can either use the VBUS 5V± 10% via Micro USB or feed the VSYS pin from a battery: external source V ∈[1.8,5.5].
 A inductor in the pico lowers or raises the Voltage to 3.3V before providing the sensors with power.

 for this project this is all you need to know pick one or the other don't use both at the same time.
-Note that Pico is capable of moore for example: There is a protection diode between VBUS and VSYS that protects against incorrect polarity and backfeeding power into the USB supply as described in [this video](https://www.youtube.com/watch?v=3PH9jzRsb5E). for moore detailed specifications and instructions look at the [datasheet](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf).
+Note that Pico is capable of more for example: There is a protection diode between VBUS and VSYS that protects against incorrect polarity and backfeeding power into the USB supply as described in [this video](https://www.youtube.com/watch?v=3PH9jzRsb5E). for more detailed specifications and instructions look at the [datasheet](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf).

 If you for some other project want to connect both the micro usb and battery via VSYS at the same time, again please look at the [datasheet](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf) to do this safely.

 **DHT11**
 According to the [Data sheet for DHT11](https://www.electrokit.com/uploads/productfile/41015/DHT11.pdf).
-The minimum condition status is chosen for its proximity to thhe Pico W Voltage output level.
+The minimum condition status is chosen for its proximity to the Pico W Voltage output level.
 V = 3V
 I<sub>1</sub> = 0,2mA avg
 Ohms law gives